off-by-one/ndn-cxx/docs/tutorials/security-validator-config.rst

 valid packet must fulfill.

 Same as **filter**, **checker** has a property **type**.
-We have defined two types of
+We have defined two types of key name checkers:
-checkers:

 - **customized** is a checker that allows customization of the conditions according to specific requirements;

-- **hierarchical** is a checker with pre-defined hierarchical trust model.
+- **hierarchical** is a checker with pre-defined hierarchical trust model,

+as well as three types of replay checkers:

+- **nonce** requires and checks a signature nonce be present and unique

+- **timestamp** requires and checks a signature timestamp be present and strictly increasing

+- **seq-num** requires and checks a signature sequence number be present and strictly increasing

 Customized Checker
 ~~~~~~~~~~~~~~~~~~